ndrogness/RogyGarden/README.md

 adafruit INA260 current sensor -> sudo pip3 install adafruit-blinka adafruit-circuitpython-ina260

-# Setup MQTT communication via Adafruit IO
+# Edit Configuration file

+shell> cp rogygarden.cfg-example rogygarden.cfg

+Edit the config file and set your GPIO pins to for the various sensors.
+Defaults are in the config file.

-You will need to go to the adafruit.io site to setup an account.
+You will need to go to the adafruit.io site to setup an account so MQTT communication will work.
 The adafruit.io site is used to received the updates/commands from the garden.
 Once you have an account and feed setup, you'll need to enter them in the config file:

-shell> cp rogygarden.cfg-example rogygarden.cfg

-Edit the rogygarden.cfg file, and set your configuration for communication.
+ADAFRUIT_IO_USERNAME=your_adafruit_username
+ADAFRUIT_IO_KEY=dc5866e512024830d8alwr70368c3bb1
+ADAFRUIT_IO_FEED=RogyGarden

 Download your favorite MQTT mobile app.
 I used 'IoT MQTT Panel' on Android.
 Point the app at the Adafruit feed and setup your MQTT app to display the JSON sent from the garden.

-# GPIO Pin definition

-    GPIO13 = Roof motor forward pin (motor controllers forwards) GPIO19 = Roof motor backward pin (motor controllers backwards) GPIO16 = roof detect switch A detect closed pin (Limit switch 1) GPIO17 = roof detect switch A detect open pin (Limit switch 2) GPIO27 = roof detect switch B detect open pin (Limit switch 3) GPIO22 = roof detect switch B detect close pin (Limit switch 4) GPIO20 = roof closed switch comm (3v wired to each of the limit switches) GPIO23 = Enable motor power pin (connected to relay to enable 12V to motor controller) GPIO24 = Roof Lock engage pin (not implemented)
+You can enable debugging in the config file by setting DEBUG=TRUE, which will dump out extra information if you are having problems.

 # Run
 from shell> python3 rogygarden.py